 Vanessa’s hospitality journey began in childhood, exploring the hotel her parents worked at in Canada.
 Although discouraged from a hospitality career by her parents, she briefly pursued nursing before returning to her passion.
 Enrolling in hotel school, she became the first service team student sent to intern at France’s 3-Michelin-starred Le Relais Bernard Loiseu, where she transitioned to an employee and met her partner.
 In 2018, they embarked on an adventurous journey, primarily on foot from Strasbourg to Vietnam, embracing diverse cultures.

 An accident in Laos led them to Bangkok, where Vanessa secured a manager position at Lebua’s 2-Michelin-starred Mezzaluna before becoming Villa Frantzén’s new General Manager.
 Beyond hospitality, she enjoys horseback riding, speed driving, and collecting watches.

 GABRIEL VALDÉS, BAR MANAGER | VILLA FRANTZÉN COCKTAIL BAR

 The humor of Gabriel Valdés ups the casual evening vibe at the bar.
 Before joining the team in Bangkok, Gabriel has been interpreting a 16th-century pharmacy at Pharmarium in Stockholm.

 He loves to cook and travel.
-This translates into his vast awareness of ingredients, preservation techniques and the use of uncommon, savoury ingredients in cocktail making, like fermented blueberries, beetroot, cream cheese or whey.
-His signature mixtures reflect the Nordic landscape in bold, sharp flavours, textures, or sterile purity.
+This translates into his vast awareness of ingredients, preservation techniques and the use of uncommon, savory ingredients in cocktails, like fermented blueberries, beetroot, cream cheese, or whey.
+His signature mixtures reflect the Nordic landscape in bold, sharp flavors, textures, or sterile purity.
 Working alongside Chacha, with her input, he introduces pan-Asian influences to the menu.